 The proposition suggests that one should analyze the least fixpoint w.r.t. a set of initial calls having \perp at argument positions.
-In order to obtain a computable approximation of the least fixpoint, we use the theory of abstract interpretation [24] and define appropriate abstract domains and abstract operations (like abstract constructor application and abstract matching) to compute an abstract fixpoint.
+In order to obtain a computable approximation of the least fixpoint, we use the theory of abstract interpretation [25] and define appropriate abstract domains and abstract operations (like abstract constructor application and abstract matching) to compute an abstract fixpoint.

-Interesting finite abstractions of partial values are sets of terms up to a particular depth k, e.g., as already used in the abstract diagnosis of functional programs [2], abstraction of term rewriting systems [15], or call pattern analysis of functional logic programs [33].
-Due to its quickly growing size, this domain is mainly useful in practice for depth k=1.
+Interesting finite abstractions of partial values are sets of terms up to a particular depth k, e.g., as already used in the abstract diagnosis of functional programs [2], abstraction of term rewriting systems [16], or call pattern analysis of functional logic programs [34].
+Due to its quickly growing size, this domain is mainly useful in practice for depth k = 1.
 In the domain of depth-bounded terms, subterms that exceed the given depth k are replaced by the specific constant \top that represents any term, i.e., the abstract domain of depth-k terms consists of partial values up to a depth k extended by the constant \top .
 For instance, False: \top is a depth-2 term.
-If one defines abstract constructor applications (by applying the constructor and cutting subterms deeper than k) and an abstract matching of linear constructor terms against depth-k terms (see [33] for details), one can compute an abstract least fixpoint which approximates the least fixpoint of concrete computations.
+If one defines abstract constructor applications (by applying the constructor terms against depth-k terms (see [34] for details), one can compute an abstract least fixpoint which approximates the least fixpoint of concrete computations.